harshitpaunikar1/prompt-reliability-workflow/.github/project-buildup-history.md

 - Task summary: Late-night fix: fixed the README section that was missing the setup step — embarrassing oversight.
 - Deliverable: Cleaner than this morning's version.
+## 2025-05-30 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.